jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dictionary/dictionary.rst

 Record editing
 ==============

-1. Click on a table cell and enter a value (256 characters max)
+1. Click a table cell and enter a value (256 characters max)
 2. Click checkmark to apply new value (also you can click outside of a cell)
 3. Click cancel to revert changes